About World’s Best News

 World’s Best News’s mission is to help people achieve a more nuanced view of the world.
 We believe that nuances and knowledge create hope – and that hope brings motivation for action.
 We want to make the Global Goals known by as many people as possible.
 When people know the goals, they are able to hold our political leaders accountable and make sure they deliver results.
 When more people know about the progress and solutions the world already has available, the more people may help these solutions to be implemented.

 World’s Best News began in 2010 as an awareness campaign.
 Backing the initiative was the Danish development network Global Focus, DANIDA (The Danish Development Cooperation), and the UN.
 Studies showed that the Danish population knew little about developing countries and global development in general – and that people often believed that the state of global development was much worse than it actually is in a number of areas, such as poverty reduction, disease control, and war and conflict.
-The purpose of the campaign was to inform the Danes in a simple and constructive manner about global progress, the UN’s 2015 goals, and Danish development cooperation.
+The purpose of the campaign was to inform the Danes in a simple and constructive manner about global progress, the UN’s Millennium Development Goals, and Danish development cooperation.

 By 2016, the World’s Best News was founded as an independent association of actors from different areas: the UN, the Danish development organizations and the Danish private sector.
 We are a non-profit organisation, and our funds come primarily from Danida, membership contributions, EU funds, and private contributions.